 Information obtained in response to screening questions shall be considered confidential and shall only be made available to those who have a legitimate need to know.

-Any inmate deemed not appropriate for this detention facility shall be transported to the county jail.
+Any incarcerated person deemed not appropriate for this detention facility shall be transported to the county jail.

-The classification form shall be placed in the inmate's file.
+The classification form shall be placed in the incarcerated person's file.

 502.5.1 HOUSING ASSIGNMENTS